Home » Water Filtration » Water Filter Systems » Compare Inline Refrigerator Water Filters For Your Fridge

 What does installing/replacing a refrigerator water filter require?

+Easy installation is one of the biggest selling points of refrigerator water filters, so the whole process should take 5-10 minutes tops.
 When replacing the filter, locate the current filter and turn off the refrigerator for a bit.
 Unscrew the current filter and remove it.
 Screw in the new filter and turn the power back on before the fridge defrosts.
 That’s all it takes.

+The first thing that you need to do is locate the water line that goes to your fridge.
+It’s going to be somewhere in the back and close to the ice maker, so you’ll need to slightly rotate your fridge to find it.
 Once you’ve found it, turn off your refrigerator for a second to ensure that water isn’t running through the line.
-Once the fridge is off, remove the water line from it and attach it to the water filter.
+After the fridge is off, remove the water line and attach it to the water filter.
 Once that’s done, attach the other side of the water filter to the ice maker.

-Once the filter is attached, we recommend using zip ties or strings to keep it suspended to something behind the fridge.
+After the filter is attached, we recommend using zip ties or strings to keep it suspended to something behind the fridge.
 You can also let it hang there, but the weight of the filter may put too much pressure on the connecting line and cause it to fall over time.

 Once the filter is in place, push the refrigerator to its original position and turn it back on to finish the installation.

 Join our 1 Million+ strong water defense community and get updated on the latest product news & gear reviews.
-Plus, get a FREE 21-page "2023 Water Defense Guide" with exclusive content NOT on this site!

 We HATE spam.
 Your e-mail will never sold or shared!